-Windows installation instructions for SP-REPORTER-SURVIVAL-KIT, AN-USB-SA, SP-USB-SA-HIGH-GAIN, SP-USB-HG, SP-USB-HG-BUNDLE, SP-USB-MIC-MODEL-6, SP-USB-MIC-MODEL-6-PLUS, SP-USB-MIC-MODEL-5, AN-USBD-2A, SP-USB-MIC-MODEL-4, SP-USB-COURT-BOUNDARY, SP-USB-HG-BUNDLE, SP-HUB-MIC-PRO, SP-HUB-MIC-ULTRA (Note: if you are using Windows XP, please call 609-267-4400)
+Instructions for AN-USB-SA, SP-USB-SA-HIGH-GAIN, SP-USB-HG, SP-USB-HG-BUNDLE, SP-USB-MIC-MODEL-6, SP-USB-MIC-MODEL-6-PLUS, SP-USB-MIC-MODEL-12, SP-USB-COURT-BOUNDARY, SP-USB-HG-BUNDLE, SP-HUB-MIC-PRO and SP-HUB-MIC-ULTRA (Note: if you are using Windows XP, please text us at 609-491-2844 for assistance)

-6 - You should see several items listed on this screen.
+11 - You should see several items listed on this screen.
 Look for the item with the word "Andrea" in the description.
 Double-click on the word "Andrea" and the "Speaker Properties" window will open.
 Click the "Levels" tab.
-You should see two level controls (if you only see one level control, the driver did not load correctly.
-See the troubleshooting section below).
-Turn both level controls up to maximum and unmute the microphone.
+You should see two level controls (if you don't, stop here and text us at 609-491-2844 for assistance).
+Turn both level controls up to 100 and unmute the microphone.
 Click OK.
-If the green checkmark is on the "Andrea" device, skip to step 12 below.
-If the green checkmark is on the "Andrea" device, find your computer's internal soundcard listed on this screen (it will have the word "Speakers" in the title), right click on it and select "Set as default device".
+If the green checkmark is on anything other than the "Andrea" device, skip to step 12 below.
+If the green checkmark is on the "Andrea" device, find your computer's internal soundcard listed on this screen (it will have the word "Speakers" in the title), right click on it and select "Set as Default Device".
 The green checkmark will move to your computer's internal soundcard.
-In the Playback section of the Audio Commander you will see a message that "This device is not from Andrea Electronics".
+In the Playback section of the Audio Commander you will see a message that "Device is not from Andrea Electronics".
 This is normal.

-9 - Back in the Audio Commander, in the recording section, look for a small box on the right side of the Audio Commander called "microphone enhancements".
+14 - Back in the Audio Commander, in the "Recording" section, look for a small box on the right side of the Audio Commander called "Microphone Enhancements".
 Deselect all boxes except "Noise cancellation".
-Leave this box checked.
-Now, set the Microphone Boost (at the bottom of the microphone enhancements window).
-For SP-USB-MODEL-6-PLUS owners, change the microphone boost to +5dB.
-For all others , leave the boost at the default setting of +15dB.
+We recommend that you try using the noise cancellation as most users find that it does a great job of removing unwanted background noise.
+However, you should also try recording without it and see which you prefer.
+Set the "Microphone boost" to +5dB.
 These settings should be a good place to start for most recording situations, but you can raise or lower this as needed.
-VERY IMPORTANT: You need to select the correct amount of boost by looking at the recording levels in your software.
-All of the court reporting software programs have recording level meters to help you select the right amount of boost.
+VERY IMPORTANT: You need to select the correct amount of boost by looking at the recording level indicator in your CAT software.
+All of the CAT programs have recording level meters to help you select the right amount of boost.
 Too much boost will result in scratchy, distorted sound.
 Too little boost will result in a recording that is too quiet.
 Raise or lower the boost as needed so that you are getting a good, strong, clear recording without overloading.
 Typically, this means that you see green and yellow lines, but NOT red lines in the recording levels.

 Input Device (or recording device): Andrea USB Audio Device